-Bronovil: Homeopathic Relief for Upper Respiratory InfectionBronovil Cough Relief Package contains all-natural supplement and calming homeopathic drops, formulated to help target the source of upper respiratory inflamation.
-Bronovil's ingredients have been used safely for many years to support healthy lungs and respiratory system, help reducing inflammation and cough and support respiratory health.
-Now they are all combined into this special cough formula.
-Decreasing inflammation and supporting healing has been shown to relieve the pain and flare-ups related to upper respiratory infections.
+Bronchitis Relief - BronovilBronovil Cough Relief Set consists of homeopathic drops and all-natural supplement, created to help target the source of upper respiratory infection.
+Bronovil's active ingredients have been used safely for hundreds of years to support healthy lungs and respiratory system, helping in reducing inflammation and support respiratory health.
+Decreasing inflammation and supporting healing has been proven to eliminate the discomfort and flare-ups related to upper respiratory infections.

 Influenza, better known as seasonal flu, is classified as a viral infection that may also affect the bronchial tubes.
 The virus specifically targets the organs of the respiratory system.
 Hence, the person diagnosed with influenza experiences a stuffy nose, frequent bouts of dry cough, and a sore throat.
 Muscle aches and high fever is a common complaint among flu sufferers.
 Bronchitis is considered as a complication of seasonal influenza, and usually occurs in people with a weakened immune system.
 Bronchitis arising from seasonal flu is sudden, and usually goes away within 7-10 days.

 Pneumonia is Caused by a Number of Factors that Include: